glittle/sunwapta.jquery.toggleOption/README.md

 You can also use `toggleOption()` to make the option toggle - if it is showing, it will be hidden, and vice-versa.

-You can see a working sample as a []jsFiddle: Toggle Dropdown Options](jsfiddle.net/glittle/RvGTc/).
+You can see a working sample at jsFiddle: [Toggle Dropdown Options Sample](http://jsfiddle.net/glittle/RvGTc/).

 ## Technical Notes: